About Ecology's budget

 - Deliver integrated water solutions and improve stream flow.

 - Address flood hazards and restore riparian habitat.

 - Protect and restore Puget Sound.

 - Address air toxics and public health issues.

 - Support orca recovery.

 For a breakdown of the new operating and capital budgets, go to the 2019-2021 budget page.

 Budget and program overview

 After each two-year budget is passed, we prepare a comprehensive overview of that budget that includes where the money comes from, how it will be used, and the goals we have for our work in that biennium.
-Get the 2017-19 budget and program overview publication.
+We will begin preparing the 2019-21 version later this year.
+For 2017-19 biennial budget information, get the 2017-19 budget and program overview publication.